Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 Notice how you start with a ‘we’ statement?
 This reminds your counterpart that you’re working together to overcome a shared problem.
 It helps take the edge off the fact that what you’re about to say might be disappointing to them.

 Why?
-You have carefully planned your ultimatum.
-You don’t want to ruin it with an unplanned follow-up statement.
-Second, your brain will desperately want to ease the awkwardness and will probably jump straight to trying to appease your counterpart or walk back on what you’ve just said.
-This can make you look weak or indecisive, as well as making it seem like your ultimatum was not genuine.
+You carefully planned your ultimatum.
+Don’t ruin it with an unplanned follow-up statement.
+Your brain will want to ease the awkwardness and you might try to appease your counterpart or walk back on what you’ve just said.
+This can make you look weak or indecisive – as well as making it seem like your ultimatum was not genuine.

 So, you wait.
 And when your counterpart replies, listen carefully and plan to pause before you respond.